About This Chapter

 MTTC Psychology: Theoretical Approaches in Counseling - Chapter Summary

-Use the lessons in this chapter to refresh your recollection of the important theoretical approaches used in counseling as you prepare to take the MTTC Psychology Exam.
-The videos cover the following topics that you will need to be up on:
+Use the lessons in this chapter to refresh your recollection of important theoretical approaches used in counseling, such as existential, brief and Gestalt therapy, as you prepare to take the MTTC Psychology exam.
+The videos will help you to be able to do the following:

-Our knowledgeable instructors show you the salient aspects of each theory and form of therapy to help you prepare for the MTTC Psychology Exam.
-Between our videos and our self-assessment quizzes, you will enjoy a variety of ways to learn the material, and you'll have fun doing it.
+Our knowledgeable instructors show you the salient aspects of each theory and form of therapy to help you prepare for the MTTC Psychology exam.
+Between our videos and self-assessment quizzes, you will enjoy a variety of ways to learn the material, and you'll have fun doing it.

 1. The Importance of Counseling Theory and Models